OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-05-01-good-day-some-anger-and-realiztions.md

 * walked over 9 miles
 * started experimenting with calisthenics routine to train to movements vs. weighted exercises -- these kicked my ass but gave me good feedback for where I am starting on the progressions
-* regarding stolen bike: filed police report, file insurance claim, already got paid for insurance claim, and I have a new bike coming in this week to be set up like my old one (it would cost the same/more to add everything to the leftover frame due to parts + labor)
+* regarding stolen bike: filed police report, filed insurance claim, already got paid for insurance claim, and I have a new bike coming in this week to be set up like my old one (it would cost the same/more to add everything to the leftover frame due to parts + labor)
-* listed some shit including my motorcycle for sale -- my moto isn't reliable, but i'll miss it when it's gone. i took one last ride around the neighborhood in case i never ride it again -- it's a symbol/reminder of my past and an anchor to this area.
+* listed some shit including my motorcycle for sale -- my moto isn't reliable, but I'll miss it when it's gone.
+I took one last ride around the neighborhood in case I never ride it again -- it's a symbol/reminder of my past and an anchor to this area.
 If I want to leave, then I need to lighten my load.
 * working on scheduling next tattoo (waiting for confirmation of date/time back)

 ---